DOS: Decline

-Early versions of Microsoft Windows ran on MS-DOS.
+Early versions of Windows ran on MS-DOS.
 By the early 1990s, the Windows graphical shell saw heavy use on new systems.
 In 1995, Windows 95 was bundled as a standalone operating system that did not require a separate DOS license.
 Windows 95 (and Windows 98 and ME, that followed it) took over as the default OS kernel, though the MS-DOS component remained for compatibility.
 With Windows 95 and 98, but not ME, the MS-DOS component could be run without starting Windows.
 With DOS no longer required to use Windows, the majority of users stopped using it directly.